 The Coat of Arms

-The coat of arms of Count Berthold, who developed Retz and founded the Dominican monastery, depicting a lion in a ‘floating’ position, has become the symbol of Retz.
-The lion, symbolizing strength and courage, perfectly matches Count Berthold’s historical role as the founder and developer of the town.
-This is an interesting heraldic element that highlights the Count’s importance and influence on the town of Retz.
+The coat of arms of Count Berthold, who developed Retz and founded the Dominican monastery, features a lion in a ‘floating’ position and has become the symbol of Retz.
+The lion, which represents strength and courage, perfectly fits Count Berthold’s role in the town’s history.
+Moreover, this heraldic element highlights the Count’s significant influence on Retz’s development.
+Additionally, the symbol reflects Berthold’s leadership and lasting impact on the community.
+Today, the lion continues to serve as a reminder of the Count’s contributions to the town’s growth and identity.

 Did you know?